Room Parent FAQ

 What are my responsibilities in terms of parent communications?

-Throughout the year, you may be contacted by our Room Parent Coordinator and asked to forward on specific information to your classroom parents.
-Examples include when we are in need of last minute cultural arts or library volunteers, or to notify them of an upcoming event.
-We also encourage you to communicate with the parents after a classroom party or a gift has been given to the classroom teachers to let them know what has been done.
+Finally, throughout the year, you may be contacted by our Room Parent Coordinators and asked to forward on specific information to your classroom parents.
+Examples include when we are in need of last minute student enrichment or library volunteers, or to notify them of an upcoming event.

 How are classroom funds collected?
 Can I collect them myself?
 And what do I do with them once I have them?